Systems & Platform Design

 The old product had onboarding wizards and specialized setup flows.
 They walked new users through initial configuration step by step.
 The problem was, when those users needed to edit something or do it again later, they had no idea how.
 The wizard had done it for them.
 They never learned the actual interface.
 Our approach was to onboard users in the same place they'll work every day.
 Teach while you help.
 Don't build a separate experience that becomes a crutch.

-The software is genuinely complex.
-Akamai knows it better than anyone.
-So the product should offer that expertise instead of just handing users the toolbox.
+Nobody uses the full product.
+Not even most people inside Akamai.
+So the product should offer what Akamai knows instead of just handing users the toolbox.
 This showed up across the entire experience: curated libraries of generated rule configurations, recommended settings, contextual tutorialization, an action item panel suggesting what to do next.
-It's not a single feature.
-It's a philosophy.
-Don't just give them the controls.
-Help them build.
+The goal was to help them build, not just hand them the tools.

 Customers don't care about Akamai's internal structure, team organization, or proprietary terminology.
 The experience shouldn't be shaped by how things are built behind the scenes.
-We shifted to common language, developer language, human language.
-Organized features by how customers think about their work, not by which business unit owns the code.
+We shifted to the language developers actually use and organized features around how customers think about their work, not around which business unit owns the code.

-Just because turning on caching requires creating a rule, adding match criteria, adding a caching behavior, and setting its value behind the scenes doesn't mean the customer should have to do all of that.
-We built a settings panel.
-It's not a revolutionary concept, and that's exactly the point.
-Behind the scenes it generates full rule configurations.
-On the surface, it's a toggle.
-Familiar, intuitive, and fast.
+Just because something like turning on caching requires creating a rule set, adding a rule, adding match criteria, adding a caching behavior, and setting its value behind the scenes doesn't mean the customer should have to do all of that.
+We built a settings panel, which isn't a revolutionary concept, but that's exactly the point.
+Behind the scenes it generates full rule configurations, but on the surface it's just toggles, dropdowns, and simple components.

 These are six of the principles that shaped the redesign, but they're a fraction of the full picture.
 The project spans dozens of workflows across the entire platform, touching everything from a complex rule tree builder and permissions models to multi-environment orchestration, API documentation, error handling, integration across dozens of other Akamai products, and migration paths for existing customers.
 Each of those areas involved its own set of design challenges and decisions.
 What's shown here is a curated view of the thinking.